Overview and Governance

 The CCMP-F assesses CM knowledge that is common, core, and critical to CM activities across the DCME.
 By earning the CCMP-F, certificants demonstrate knowledge that supports work in joint, multiple-intelligence discipline environments across all echelons of the DCME.
 The knowledge includes a list of common professional terms and concepts, enabling the transfer of knowledge from a CM position at one DCME organization to any other.

-Mission Statement: The CCMP GC approved the following mission statement on Mar 14, 2019:
+Mission Statement: The CCMP GC approved the following mission statement:

 - Document the capabilities needed by collection managers to meet current DCME needs by following a formal process for applying scientifically conducted job and occupational analyses to the development of task, knowledge, skill, and ability standards (called Essential Bodies of Knowledge, or EBoKs).

 - Support development of an interoperable CM workforce through valid, EBoK-aligned assessments of individual capabilities.